9 Common Causes of a Leaking Roof

 Clogged Gutters

-If not cleaned, the gutters may also become heavy and disconnect from the house.
-Then water runs off the roof, but in non-ideal places which could cause basement or crawl space leaking as well.
-The lifespan of vinyl siding or other household materials may be diminished by runoff.
+If not properly maintained, gutters can also become heavy and disconnect from the house.
+While the water would be able to run off the roof, it would do so in non-ideal places.
+This can cause basement or crawl space leaking.
+The lifespan of vinyl siding or other household materials can also be diminished by improper runoff.

 Cracked Chimney